Carina-P/ms3-best-books/README.md

 - Implementing **authorisation for managing category groups**.
 Only a few selected user should be able to do this.
 - Ability to **change category group** attached to a book.
 No other book information can be changed, since the information is fetched from Google Books API.
 That is how I interpret the Google Books [branding policy](https://developers.google.com/books/branding).
-- It is easy to replace modal with an **affiliate link** when clicking on buy a book.
+- It is easy to replace modal with an real **affiliate link** when clicking on buy a book.
 - Add **indexes** to the database to speed up searching.
 - Put **image of book cover in add opinion-modal**, especially when choosing add opinon from book in carousel in home page. since carousel continues "moving" behind the modal, perhaps user gets confused which book, opinion is added to.
 Notice: Books titel is